Background orange string Background blue ellipse

 Yesterday, we hosted Professor Tony Attwood at Easterbrook Hall, in Dumfries, for a conference and networking event!

 Professor Attwood is one of the worlds leading experts on autism, currently working in his own private practice Professor Attwood has worked with 1000s of clients over his 5-decade-long career, with many expressions of autism at all ages.
 He is also an adjunct professor at Griffith University, Queensland, and has been invited to be a keynote speaker at many Australian and International conferences.
 Including ours.
-Over the course of the day, Professor Attwood presented two talks one on making friends from early years to teenage years, and one on employment and relationships for autistic adults.

 The focus on employment and relationships for autistic adults was particularly enlightening for our own work at Better Lives Partnership.
 The talk covered social scripts to help autistic employees get their needs met in the workplace as well as techniques to help individuals with interviews.